arthurbernierjr/sfs/src/course-materials/unit3/week-21/day-1/slides.md

 This discussion will help students appreciate the value of algorithmic thinking and efficiency, not just in terms of technical performance but also in their significant financial implications for businesses.

-Incorporating the provided content into the lesson "Why Software Engineers Make So Much Money," focusing on React and its impact on UI development, and updating the SWBAT list accordingly.

 ---

-For the heading of your lesson on modern web development with React and the Virtual DOM concept, here's a generated picture that encapsulates the theme of efficient UI updates:

 ### Lesson: Why Software Engineers Make So Much Money - React's Impact on UI Development